Construction of 242 homes on land to the east of Coldean Lane began in July 2021.

 Building new low cost homes

-The new homes will be built on council-owned land to the east of Coldean Lane.
-The site has been identified as suitable for the development of housing in the City Plan.
+The site of the homes has been identified as suitable for the development of housing in the City Plan.

-The homes will be a mix of one, two and three bedroom flats in six and seven storey buildings, making the best use of the sloping 3.3 hectare site.
-There will also be a number of wheelchair accessible homes on the ground floor.
+The 100% affordable homes will be a mix of one, two and three bedroom flats in six blocks of five to seven storeys, making the best use of the sloping 3.3ha site.
+There’ll be a number of wheelchair accessible homes on the ground floor.
 The homes are being built by contractor PMC Construction.